nais/doc/docs/addons/kafka.md

 Topic resources can only be specified in GCP clusters.
 However, applications might access topics from any cluster, including on-premises.
 For details, read the next section.

 Currently, use the `nav-dev` pool for development, and `nav-prod` for production.
-If you need cross-environment communications, use the `nav-infrastructure` pool.
+If you need cross-environment communications, use the `nav-infrastructure` pool, but please consult the NAIS team before you do.

 | Pool | Min. replication | Max. replication | Topic declared in | Available from |
 | :--- | :--- | :--- | :--- | :--- |